A guide to conservatory planning laws

 Planning Permission for lean-to conservatories is a little different.
 Along with the 4 metre limit on height, the width of the conservatory can be no bigger to half that of the house.
 So the maximum conservatory size is different from a normal shaped conservatory.

 These conditions vary slightly if building on ‘designated land’ which includes national parks and areas of outstanding natural beauty.
 For more information, you can visit The Government’s Planning Portal website, which details the current legislation.

-Of course, there’s still plenty of guidance requirements so it’s well worth speaking to one of our design team to make sure that your conservatory not only looks good but that it’s actually safe too.
+Of course, there’s still plenty of guidance requirements so it’s well worth speaking to one of our design team to make sure that your double glazed conservatory not only looks good but that it’s actually safe too.

 Do Conservatories Need Building Regulations Approval?